The Africa thesis

 Vertical stack + ecosystem

-Consultancy is being automated.
-Vertical SaaS is commoditising.
-The new value chain runs from infrastructure ownership upward — through platforms, ecosystems and education.
-The stronghold is at the bottom.
+Consultancy is being automated and vertical SaaS is commoditising.
+The new value chain runs from infrastructure ownership upward, through platforms, ecosystems and education, so the strongest position is at the bottom of the stack.

 $20M / MW